-V-3 Device Check
+VI-3 Device Check

-This page is used to configure device check of PoE PD devices.
+This page allows the network administrator to configure device check of PoE PD devices.
 It can be applied to PoE PD devices connected directly, check ping echo status, and forcely reboot the device when meeting the preset health condition.